Reopening Your Facility in the “New Normal”

 - Listen to feedback and ideas and adapt processes and applications as needed

 Ensure Safety with the PURECleanTM Service Method

-When COVID-19 first started to spread in January, Flagship decided to rethink how cleaning would change if the virus came to the states.
-Once facilities in the US were affected and many governing agencies ordered shut downs, Flagship formalized the PUREClean service method to help businesses understand what steps they need take to reopen responsibly.
+When COVID-19 first started to spread in 2020, Flagship decided to rethink how cleaning should change.
+Once facilities in the U.S. were affected and governing agencies ordered shut downs, Flagship formalized the PUREClean service method to help businesses reopen responsibly.

 - Review and order sufficient inventory of cleaning chemicals, materials, and consumables based on the opening phase and building occupancy

 - Ensure cleaning staff have been thoroughly trained on proper disinfecting guidelines, mixing recommendations and saturation times

 - Determine high-traffic areas that will require more attention due to heavy usage, such as break areas, kitchens, gyms/locker rooms, conference rooms and restrooms